erikwijmans/skynet-overcap-example/README.md

 # skynet-overcap-example

-In order to use more GPUs than a give lab has, you can submit to with `--qos=overcap`.
+In order to use more GPUs than your lab has, you can submit to with `--qos=overcap`.
 This will make the job interruptible however!

 Interruptible jobs require some amount of extra overhead.
 This example shows how I like to manage interruptible jobs.
 Note that